Cray-HPE/docs-uan/docs/portal/developer-portal/advanced/Enabling_K3s.md

         #- uan_k3s_stage # Uncomment to stage K3s assets without Image Customization
         - uan_k3s_install
 ```
-This will download the necessary assets without requiring an image rebuild.
+This configuration will download the necessary assets without requiring an image rebuild.

 After the node has been booted and configured, proceed with the [Validation Checks](#validation-checks) section to verify the components have been configured correctly.